Muterra/doc-golix/spec.md

         2. Retrieve binder's identity file
         3. Verify binder's identity file includes public signature key for cipher suite
     + Digest remaining file
-        1. Verify at least one target MUID exists at persistence provider
+        1. Verify at least one target GUID exists at persistence provider
         2. Verify address algorithm
         3. Verify dynamic hash
         4. Verify file hash
 6. Verify signature

-## MDXX order of verification
+## GDXX order of verification

 1. Verify magic number
 2. Verify version
 3. Verify cipher suite
 4. Verify length is correct for properly formatted file
 5. (The following steps may be done in parallel)
-    + MDXX status check
+    + GDXX status check
-        1. If static MUID for the in-verification MDXX already exists at persistence provider, check passes; continue (new state identical to old state if rest of verification passes)
+        1. If static GUID for the in-verification GDXX already exists at persistence provider, check passes; continue (new state identical to old state if rest of verification passes)
-        2. If static MUID for the in-verification MDXX exists within an existing debinding chain, check fails; issue NAK
+        2. If static GUID for the in-verification GDXX exists within an existing debinding chain, check fails; issue NAK
-        3. If the in-verification MDXX has a chain length greater than one, and the persistence provider does not have at least one target MUID in storage, check fails; issue NAK
+        3. If the in-verification GDXX has a chain length greater than one, and the persistence provider does not have at least one target GUID in storage, check fails; issue NAK
-    + MDXX reference check
+    + GDXX reference check
-        1. Verify at least one target MUID exists at persistence provider
+        1. Verify at least one target GUID exists at persistence provider
-        2. Verify binder MUID matches author MUID (for MOBS, MOBD, MDXX) or recipient MUID (for MEPR, MPAK, MPNK)
+        2. Verify binder GUID matches author GUID (for GOBS, GOBD, GDXX) or recipient GUID (for MEPR, MPAK, MPNK)
     + Binder retrieval
         1. Verify binder exists at persistence provider
         2. Retrieve binder's identity file